sendbird/sendbird-chat-sample-react/README.md

 ## Considerations in production
 Typescript types are avaiable
-Error handling SDK requests
+Display thumbnail verion of images.
+Auto thumbnailing is available with Sendbird premium Error handling SDK requests
 Chat is based around user generated input so consider mitigations against XSS attacks Users should always pass an access token when connection to group channels